alimate/alimate.github.io/_posts/2020-2-9-java14-records-in-depth.md

         36: invokevirtual #52 // Method StringBuilder.toString:()LString;
         39: areturn
 {% endhighlight %}
-We issued the `javap -c -p Range` to generate this output.
+We issued the `javap -c -v Range` to generate this output.
 Also, here we're using the simple class names for the sake of brevity.

-Anyway, Kotlin is using the `StringBuilder` to generate the string representation instead of multiple string concatenations.
+Anyway, Kotlin is using the `StringBuilder` to generate the string representation instead of multiple string concatenations (Like any decent Java developer!).
 That is:
  - At first, it creates a new instance of `StringBuilder` (index 0, 3, 4).
  - Then it appends the literal `Range(min=` string (index 7, 9).
  - Then it appends the actual min value (index 12, 13, 16).